Dalakhani

-Dalakhani (16 February 2000 – 15 January 2021) was an Irish thoroughbred race horse owned and bred by Aga Khan IV and trained by Alain de Royer-Dupré. therefore half-brother to Daylami.
+Dalakhani (16 February 2000 – 15 January 2021) was an Irish-bred, French-trained thoroughbred racehorse.
+He was owned and bred by Aga Khan IV and trained by Alain de Royer-Dupré.
+The colt won the French Derby and the Prix de l'Arc de Triomphe in 2003.

 Racing career

 Dalakhani won four Group One races: Critérium International as a 2-year old, Prix Lupin, Prix du Jockey Club, and Prix de l'Arc de Triomphe.
 He was beaten by half a length in the Irish Derby by another Aga Khan Studs horse, Alamshar.
 He also won two G2 races; overall he won eight of nine starts.
 In 2003, Dalakhani was voted European Horse of the Year.

 Stud career

 In 2004, Dalakhani was standing at Gilltown Stud.

 In 2008, Dalakhani's colt Conduit won the St. Leger Stakes, the third and longest leg of England's Triple Crown, as well as the Breeder's Cup Turf at Santa Anita.
 His progeny also include Duncan, Integral and Reliable Man.

 Dalakhani was moved to Haras de Bonneval for 2016 and was retired from stud in July 2016.
-Died on 15 January 2021.
+He died on 15 January 2021.